 I have always been the type of girl that didn’t have a lot of girlfriends.
 I’m an introvert by nature, so making friends was never the most natural thing for me in the first place.
-But making friends with girls in particular was even harder.
+But making friends with girls, in particular, was even harder.
 I never could relate to the things that girls seemed to enjoy: gossip, make-up, shameless flirting, cheerleading (no offense), etc. I preferred reading, writing, having actual conversations . . . you know, nerd things.
-So, while I had a handful of close-ish female friends in high school and college, I never really understood the importance of having girlfriends.
+So, while I had a handful of close-ish female friends in high school and college, I never really understood the importance of having girlfriends or a “mom tribe.”

 I can’t tell you how much that decision has changed my life for the better.
-Yes, it was hard.
-Yes, I felt vulnerable.
-Yes, it was exhausting for an introvert like me.
+Yes, it was hard, I felt vulnerable, and it was exhausting for an introvert like me.
 But it was worth it.
 It has saved my sanity, and my life, in so many ways.

 1. Postpartum Depression

 I suffered from postpartum depression pretty severely after the birth of my first child.
 At first, I refused to believe that I had PPD.
 But my midwife and doula finally convinced me that what I was feeling was much more than the “baby blues.”
 My doula suggested that I get in touch with a group of women that had formed a Facebook Group and regularly met for playdates.
-I was hesitant, but I did it, and a week later I took my 3 month old baby to her first playdate.
+I was hesitant, but I did it, and a week later, I took my 3-month-old baby to her first playdate.
 Clearly, my kid did nothing but sleep on my chest, but the women I met there changed my life.
 They helped pull me out of my funk and get me on the right path toward healing.
-I will be forever grateful to them for being my lifeline when I was feeling very lost and alone.
+I will be forever grateful to them for being my lifeline when I felt very lost and alone.

 2. SAHM Isolation